macs-lab/iLSPR-inspection/ISOPR/readme.md

 This repository contains supporting materials of the paper "iLSPR: A Learning-based Scene Point-cloud Registration Method for Robotic Spatial Awareness in Industrial Manufacturing"
 This project includes the following items:

-- 1. the dir named "geometric primitives" stores the geometric primitives used in GPDG method.
+- the dir named "geometric primitives" stores the geometric primitives used in GPDG method.
-- 2. the dir "digital model library" stores the CAD models of the digital model library.
+- the dir "digital model library" stores the CAD models of the digital model library.
-- 3. the dir named "ISOPR" store the ISOPR dataset and corresponding documents.
+- the dir named "ISOPR" store the ISOPR dataset and corresponding documents.
+- the dir named "Images" store some example images.

 All the CAD models are in ".stl" format.
 The ISOPR Dataset is a pkl file.